 Develop communications and strategies to address all the different personality types.
 There’s a variety of personality books and tests out there from Meyers-Briggs to a new one called the Four Tendencies and many others, at the root of all these is the notion that every single person communicates uniquely.

-We have to understand how to communicate with these different personalities to truly understand our audience.
+Above all, in order to determine how to lead in the workplace, we have to first understand how to communicate with these different personalities so that we can truly understand our audience.

 There are various studies which predict that 65 to 95 percent of a message is received non-verbally.
 So, anything from eye contact and arm placement in face-to-face communications to punctuation and subject lines in written communication holds a lot of weight in how the conversation will go.